duowu/to-do-tutorial/01-no-abstraction.md

 * Now that we have a way to create an item in the database, we should build a route to delete an item from the database using the HTTP DELETE method.
 * As part of the route, the user should supply the unique identifier of the item to delete.
 * As with the HTTP POST method, we need to mind the database connection and catch any raised exception to return back to the user.
 * After a simple `DELETE` statement, we should check if anything was actually removed from the database.
 If it isn't we should return not found error back to the user.
-Otherwise, we simply return a response with no content but with a success response code.
+Otherwise, we simply return a response with no content but with a success status code.

 ```python
 import sqlite3